Machian Gravity: A mathematical formulation for Mach's Principle: Developing the Mathematical Framework for Machian Gravity

 However, the original Hamiltonian was not a function of $x^4$.
 Therefore, $p_4$ must be a constant of motion in accordance with the Hamiltonian Equation Eq.~\ref{Eq:19}.
 By comparing Eq.~\ref{Eq:20} and Eq.~\ref{Eq:22}, we can get

 We know $p_4$ is a constant of motion.
-Therefore, let us assume that $p_4 = \left(\frac{m_g I }{c\upsilon}\right) $, where $\upsilon$ is some other constant.
+Therefore, let us assume that $p_4 = \left(\frac{m_g I }{\upsilon}\right) $, where $\upsilon$ is some other constant.
 So, in terms of $\upsilon$, the metric can be written as

-Here in the last term we have arbitrarily added a constant term $1$, because we want the metric $g^{\alpha\beta}$ to be nonsingular when $A^\alpha A_\alpha = 0$.
-The inclusion of this additional $1$ does not affect the equation of motion in anyway.
-However, it does change the value of $\frac{dx^4}{d\tau}$.
+Here in the last term we have arbitrarily added a constant term $1$, because we want the metric $g^{\alpha\beta}$ to be non-singular when $A^\alpha A_\alpha = 0$.
+The inclusion of this additional $1$, is equivalent to adding a constant term to the Hamiltonian in Eq.~\ref{Eq:22} which does not affect the equation of motion in anyway.

 We can easily calculate the inverse metric as

 We have taken the signature of the metric to be $(-1, 1, 1, 1, 1)$, which can be easily seen because the value of $\widetilde{g}_{44}$ is always positive.

 This is, of course, the standard Kaluza-Klein metric~\cite{delCastillo:2020wka}, but a more generalized form involve a the scalar field $\phi$.
 An interesting point to note is that under the transformation $x^4 \rightarrow x^4 + \upsilon \lambda$, the field $A_\alpha$ transforms as $A_\alpha \rightarrow A_\alpha + \upsilon \partial_\alpha \lambda$.